jakimowb/eo-time-series-viewer/doc/source/user_guide.rst

 .. note:: Use |mActionRefresh| to refresh or redraw related maps, spectral profile plots etc.

 6. Now we like to optimize the color stretch.
-Choose a none-clouded Landsat observation like 2014-06-24 and use the map context menu (right-mouse-click) to click on :menuselection:`Stretch to current extent ... --> Linear 5%`.
+Choose a -clouded Landsat observation like 2014-06-24 and use the map context menu (right-mouse-click) to click on :menuselection:`Stretch to current extent ... --> Linear 5%`.
 Repeat with `Linear` and `Gaussian` stretch as well as for RapidEye images to see how this changes the band-specific min/max values in the Map View settings.